1bardesign/batteries/readme.md

 - `state_machine` - Finite state machine implementation with state transitions and all the rest.
 Useful for game states, ai, cutscenes...

 **Geometry:**

+Modules to help work with spatial concepts.

-- `intersect` - 2d intersection routines, a bit sparse at the moment
+- `intersect` - 2d intersection routines, a bit sparse at the moment.
-- `vec2` - 2d vectors with method chaining, garbage saving interface.
-A bit of a mouthful at times, but you get used to it.
+- `vec2` - 2d vectors with method chaining, and garbage saving modifying operations.
+A bit of a mouthful at times, but you get used to it. (there's an issue discussing future solutions)
 - `vec3` - 3d vectors as above.

-**Misc:**
+**Special Interest:**

+These modules are probably only useful to some folks in some circumstances, or are under-polished for one reason or another.

-- `async` - Async operations as coroutines.
+- `async` - Asynchronous/"Background" task management.
 - `colour` - Colour conversion routines.
 Alias `color`.
 - `manual_gc` - Get GC out of your update/draw calls.
 Useful when trying to get accurate profiling information; moves "randomness" of GC.
 Requires you to think a bit about your garbage budgets though.
 - `unique_mapping` - Generate a unique mapping from arbitrary lua values to numeric keys - essentially making up a consistent ordering for unordered data.
 Niche, but can be used to optimise draw batches for example, as you can't sort on textures without it.